 #7 The Friends of Rachel Worth

-The Go-Betweens’ first reunion album was recorded with members of Sleater-Kinney, and accordingly it’s alternative and stripped down, a stark followup to 16 Lovers Lane.
-Forster explains his post Go-Betweens’ activities on ‘German Farmhouse’, while McLennan shines on the haunting ‘Orpheus Beach’.
+The Go-Betweens’ first reunion album was recorded with members of Sleater-Kinney.
+Accordingly, The Friends of Rachel Worth is alternative-flavoured and stripped-down, a stark follow-up to 16 Lovers Lane.
+Forster explains his post-Go-Betweens’ activities on ‘German Farmhouse’, while McLennan shines on the haunting ‘Orpheus Beach’.

 #6 Spring Hill Fair